alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-on-job.md

   }
 ```

-In the archiveArtifacts() method you should specify the pattern of file to archive.
+In the archiveArtifacts() method, you should specify the pattern of file to archive.

 # Properties